Stocks rise as Wall Street heads for best week since July

 In Asia, Tokyo’s Nikkei 225 added 1.8%, Hong Kong’s Hang Seng climbed 1.5% and Seoul’s Kospi advanced 0.9%.

-The price of benchmark U.S. oil rose 1.2% to $82.25 per barrel, continuing a powerful run that has sent it up nearly 70% this year and fanned worries about high inflation.
-The global benchmark for crude also climbed 1%, though the price of U.S. natural gas fell back by 1.4%.
+The price of benchmark U.S. oil rose 1.1% to $82.22 per barrel, continuing a powerful run that has sent it up more than 70% this year and fanned worries about high inflation.
+The global benchmark for crude also climbed 1%, though the price of U.S. natural gas fell 3%.

 AP Business Writer Elaine Kurtenbach contributed.